sarahmclo/slidles/README.md

 There are no formatting issues or discrepancies in the placement of content elements.
 - **Accessibility Testing:** The website has been tested using accessibility tools to ensure compatibility and adherence to accessibility standards.
 Proper labeling, alt text for images, and other accessibility features have been included.
-- **Performance Testing:** The website's performance has been evaluated using tools like DevTools, WC3 Validator and Lighthouse to assess factors such as page load speed, performance metrics, and optimization opportunities.
+- **Performance Testing:** The website's performance has been evaluated using tools like DevTools, JS Hint, WC3 Validator and Lighthouse to assess factors such as page load speed, performance metrics, and optimization opportunities.

 ## Bugs and Fixes <a name="bugs-and-fixes"></a>